xmichelleshihx/AL-LRTD/readme.md

      ```
-2.  split data into train, val, test data
+2.  split data into train, val, test data (in our setting, we would downsample from 25fps to 1fps when spliting data)
     ```
     python get_paths_labels.py .
     ```